btskinner/tex_cv/README.md

 * Works can be limited to only recent publications, presentations, etc., using the `\recentyear{}` macro in the top of the file.
 * Non-automated sections use lists or tables to make clean layout.
+* Comments throughout to help you know what to change in order to personalize.

 ## Compile